 What Is It?

 There is a critical need for K-12 teachers of science, technology, engineering, and mathematics (STEM).
-The Ithaca College Robert Noyce Teaching Scholarship program seeks to encourage talented STEM majors students or graduates interested in STEM-focused childhood education to pursue teaching careers in high-need middle and secondary schools in the fields of Agriculture, Biology, Chemistry, STEM-focused Childhood Education, Earth Science, Mathematics, and Physics (We're hoping to add Earth Science at the graduate level soon).
-The program provides $10,000 - $20,000 scholarships toward the cost of attendance at Ithaca College.
+The Ithaca College Robert Noyce Teaching Scholarship program seeks to encourage talented STEM majors students or graduates interested in STEM-focused childhood education to pursue teaching careers in high-need schools in the fields of Agriculture, Biology, Chemistry, STEM-focused Childhood Education, Earth Science, Mathematics, and Physics.
+The program provides $10,000 - $25,000 scholarships toward the cost of attendance at Ithaca College.
 After you graduate, we continue to mentor and support you as you begin teaching.

 How Does it Work for Undergraduate Candidates?